-Sometimes life can get you down, and constantly swimming upstream seems down right impossible, so on those days/weeks/months, it’s good to know what your personal mood lifters are, defining them when you’re in a good place makes it so much easier to use them when you’re low.
-Here are some of mine, ranging from silly, inconsequential stuff that still puts a smile on my face, to my most treasured loves that help make me happy even on the worst of days.
-And what better day to post it on than the dreaded Monday.
+Sometimes life can get you down and constantly swimming upstream seems down right impossible.
+On those days/weeks/months, it’s good to know what your personal mood lifters are.
+Defining them when you’re in a good place makes it so much easier to use them when you’re low.
+Here are some of mine; ranging from silly, inconsequential stuff that still puts a smile on my face to my most treasured loves that help make me happy even on the worst of days.

-- Oscar – Pets are amazing, and whilst I love all animals I am a dog person, they are just so loving, loyal, constant, and friggin’ hilarious.
+- Oscar & Mia – Pets are amazing, and whilst I love all animals I am a dog person, they are just so loving, loyal, constant, and friggin’ hilarious.
 There isn’t a single day that passes where Oscar does not make me smile, does not make my heart swell with love.
-I could go on endlessly about him but none-dog-people and none-animal-people would find me stranger than they likely already do.
-So I’ll just include photos of him instead.
+And now Mia is here too, bringing even more happiness into my life.
+I could go on endlessly about them but none-dog-people and none-animal-people would find me stranger than they likely already do.
+So I’ll just include photos of them instead.

 - My nieces and nephews – how can you not be besotted with tiny little beings.
 With their curious natures, and the endless stream of dopey comments they make.
 I’ll give you an example; my nephew, Max, who at the time was around 2 years old – Sat in the car with Max and I turn around to see if he’s okay and he starts pointing at something saying ‘oh no, oh no’, so I start looking around asking what’s wrong…my sister (his mum) turns to me and asks whether I have a spot… which yes I did, a considerable one on my chin that I had attempted to hide with make-up.
 So Max.. the little darling, is pointing at my spot saying ‘oh no’…